cape-io/lodash-clean/README.md

   isUndefined: _.noop,
 }
 ```
 Object property values can be cleaned up depending on type.
 If you want to remove null values simply send `{ isNull: _.noop }` and they will be removed.
 Or if you want to keep function properties `{ isFunction: _.identity }`.
 Take a look at /src/clean.js for our default handling of strings and arrays.
+Returning **undefined** will result in the property being **removed**.
+Returning anything else will set the new value.

-A function will be passed the default options and will need return a function that decides how to cleanup the object.
+If you need more control and pass a function it will be passed the default options and will need return a function that decides how to cleanup the object.
 See `mungeValue()` within /src/munge.js for reference.
-It's there if you need it.
+Not sure why you'd need it, but it's there for you as an option.